Congratulations to our 2022 Photo Contest Winners!

 “No weeds on Plastic Island” David Vigil, Solano RCD

 Take pictures now and join the 2023 Photo Contest, opening July 14.

-Cal-IPC’s outreach and education efforts rely heavily on photos to show the devastating impacts weeds have on our natural communities.
-Without the great pictures our members share with us, our message would be much harder to convey.
+Cal-IPC’s outreach, education, and fundraising efforts rely heavily on photos to show the story of weed work in California.
+We love seeing how our colleagues work hard across the state to protect our natural environment from invasive plants.
+Without the great pictures you share, our message would be much harder to convey.